 To protect consumers, there are rules and standards that financial advisors must follow.
-If an advisor is a licensed fiduciary, for example, then by law they must prioritize your interests before their own and avoid any conflicts of interest in recommending products.
+If an advisor is registered with the SEC or a state regulatory entity, they are likely a licensed fiduciary.
+In this case, they must, by law, prioritize your interests before their own and avoid any conflicts of interest when recommending products.

 Similarly, registered advisors who observe the suitability standard – regulated by the nonprofit Financial Industry Regulatory Authority (FINRA) – are held to a lesser standard.
 Though they are required to sell financial products that suit a client’s needs, those products don’t necessarily need to be the very best ones for the client.
 In other words, as long as an advisor has a “reasonable basis to believe” something is in your best interest, they can sell you whatever product they want, even if they receive a kickback from the company hocking it.